08/01/2021

 Prepare Required Documents

-- Service and maintenance records.
-The document includes dated records of all repair and maintenance work done to your car.
+- Service and maintenance records: These documents include dated records of all repair and maintenance work done to your car.

 - Automobile title.
 This legal document establishes the legal auto owner.
 If your vehicle has a lien status, it’s reflected on the automobile ownership certificate.